knicholson32/stratux_ahrs/README.md

 ### Installation:
 "stratux_ahrs" is simply a webpage that needs to be copied to the Raspberry pi's /var/www folder.
+If you can connect the Raspberry Pi to an ethernet internet connection, follow the instructions below.
+If internet on the Raspberry Pi is not available, clone the repository on a laptop and SFTP the files per the [Wiki](https://github.com/knicholson32/stratux_ahrs/wiki/Instillation)

 - Connect the Raspberry pi with Stratux on it to internet via the ethernet jack.
 Also connect your computer to the stratux wifi network that is created.
 - [Login to the pi using ssh](https://github.com/cyoung/stratux/wiki/SSH-into-Stratux): (Password should be 'raspberry')
 ```unix